This Install Guide is for JMRI versions 3 and later -

 Use the tables above to make sure the version of Java you are running is compatible with the version of JMRI you want to install.
 If you want to run a more current version of JMRI, consider installing Java 11 (see suggestions by clicking here).
 IF YOU HAVE JAVA 8 CURRENTLY INSTALLED, MAKE SURE TO UNINSTALL IT FIRST.
 [Multiple problems have been reported if both Java 11 and Java 8 are installed at the same time.]

-Check "java -version" to make sure the uninstall worked.
-While restarting your computer is not required, some people have found this useful.
 Then install Java 11 (click suggestions on downloading one of the versions of Java 11.
-Check "java -version" and restart again, and then proceed with the JMRI installation steps.
+Check "java -version" and restart again, and then proceed with the JMRI installation steps that follow.

 Download a version of JMRI, either the latest production version, or a "test version".
 Since the version numbers change with every release, this link takes you to the general JMRI download page, where you can select whichever version you like.
 Get the file labeled "Windows" with a .exe extension.